coralogix/terraform-coralogix-aws/modules/coralogix-aws-shipper/README.md

 |------|---------|
 | <a name="module_terraform_aws_modules_lambda_aws"></a> [terraform-aws-modules/lambda/aws](#module\_terraform\_aws\_modules\_lambda\_aws) | >= 3.3.1 |

 ### Universal Configuration

 You need to use an existing Coralogix [Send-Your-Data API key](https://coralogix.com/docs/send-your-data-management-api/) to make the connection.
 Also, please make sure your integration is [Region-specific](https://coralogix.com/docs/coralogix-domain/).
 You should always deploy the AWS Lambda function in the same AWS Region as your resource (e.g. the S3 bucket).

+**Note:** If you have an existing Lambda function with an S3 trigger already set up, this Terraform deployment will remove that trigger.
+This holds for the following integration types on the same S3 bucket: S3, CloudTrail, VpcFlow, S3Csv, or CloudFront.

+If you want to avoid this issue, you can deploy in other ways:
+  1. Deploy the integration using CF Quick Create or SAR.
+[Dedicated documentation](https://coralogix.com/docs/coralogix-aws-shipper/).
+  2. Migrate your existing integrations to Terraform and use the `integration_info` variable.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|